 Data subjects have various rights vis-à-vis their personal data:

-6. The right to object: the data subject may object regarding his/her personal data being processed including when such processing is based on legitimate interest.
+• the right to object: the data subject may object regarding his/her personal data being processed including when such processing is based on legitimate interest.

-9. The Right to Lodge a Complaint: Please be informed that you have the right to lodge a complaint against any personal data breach by communicating such breach to the Information and Data Protection Commissioner (“IDPC”) by filling in the complaint form available at https://idpc.org.mt/en/Pages/contact/complaints.aspx.
+• the right to lodge a complaint: Please be informed that you have the right to lodge a complaint against any personal data breach by communicating such breach to the IDPC by filling in the complaint form available at https://idpc.org.mt/en/Pages/contact/complaints.aspx.

 Security of Personal Data